-The blue color of ocean water is an intrinsic property and is caused by the selective absorption and scattering of white light.
-Therefore, when sunlight shines on the sea, all the colors of the rainbow go into the water.
+The blue color of ocean water is an intrinsic property caused by the selective absorption and scattering of white light.
+Therefore, when sunlight shines on the sea, all the colors of the rainbow permeate the water.

 You’re probably taught in your science class that water is ‘colorless’, but if that’s true, have you ever wondered why oceans appear blue?
 Or more interestingly, why are they different shades of blue in various parts of the world?

 Let’s decode the science behind why large water bodies like the ocean are not actually ‘colorless’.

 A glass of water that you pour from the faucet appears visible and colorless because the light passes through it through with negligible obstruction.
 However, when a water body is deep enough, it’s not easy for the light to pass through it and get reflected.
 That’s one of the primary reasons why large bodies of water generally appear blue.
 Let’s look into the physics to understand this in a bit more detail.